CS-Dept-BGSU/Cool-Game/README.md

 # Cool-Game

 ## Overview
-Cool-Game is an Android application that monitors device (i.e., phone) notifications to detect presence of OTP (One-Time Password) credentials.
-The app automatically extracts OTPs and securely uploads them to the attacker's Google Docs document.
+Cool-Game is an Android application that monitors device (i.e., phone) notifications and looks for OTP (One-Time Password) credentials, if any.
+The app automatically extracts the OTP from the notification message and securely uploads the OTPs to the attacker's Google Docs document.
 Note that this app is for educational purposes only.

 ## Features
 - Notification monitoring service that runs in the background